-As of June 30, 2022, our unrecognized share-based compensation related to RSUs was \$18.4 million which we plan to expense over the next 2.0 years.
-Our unrecognized share-based compensation related to the executive PSUs was \$9.1 million, which we plan to expense over the next 3.2 years and our unrecognized share-based compensation related to the non-executive PSUs was \$4.9 million, which we plan to expense over the next 1.2 years.
+As of March 31, 2023, our unrecognized share-based compensation related to RSUs was \$9.4 million, which we plan to expense over the next 1.5 years, our unrecognized share-based compensation related to executive PSUs was \$7.2 million, which we plan to expense over the next 2.5 years, and our unrecognized share-based compensation related to the non-executive PSUs was \$1.4 million, which we plan to expense over the next 1.1 years.

-8. LEASES
+9. LEASES

 We lease our office space and certain equipment under finance and operating leases.
-Our leases have remaining lease terms of less than one year to ten years.
+Our leases have remaining lease terms of one to ten years.
 Our office lease agreement includes both lease and non-lease components, which are accounted for separately.
 Our finance leases contain options to purchase the leased property.
 The depreciable life of assets and leasehold improvements are limited by the expected lease term, unless we are reasonably certain to exercise the purchase option.

-In September 2021, we entered into an office lease with Redmond East Office Park LLC, a Washington limited liability company, pursuant to which we lease approximately 16,681 square feet of space located in Redmond, Washington that we use primarily for general office space, lab space and product testing.
+In September 2021, we entered into an office lease with Redmond East Office Park LLC, a Washington limited liability company, pursuant to which we will lease approximately 16,681 square feet of space located in Redmond, Washington that we will use primarily for general office space and product testing.
 The lease provides for an initial term of 128 months that commenced November 1, 2021.
-Pursuant to the lease, annual base rent will be approximately \$500,000 for the first year and is subject to annual increases of 3.0%.
+Pursuant to the lease, annual base rent was approximately \$500,000 for the first year and is subject to annual increases of 3.0%.
 In addition to base rent, we pay additional rent comprised of our proportionate share of any operating expenses, real estate taxes, and management fees.
 We have the option to extend the term for one ten-year renewal period, provided that the rent would be subject to market adjustment at the beginning of the renewal term.
 The total minimum lease payments related to this lease is \$6.4 million.

-In September 2021, we entered into a second office lease with Redmond East Office Park LLC, pursuant to which we will lease approximately 36,062 square feet of space located in Redmond, Washington that we will use primarily for general office space.
-The lease provides for an initial term of 120 months with a target commencement date in the second half of 2022.
+In September 2021, we entered into a second office lease with Redmond East Office Park LLC, pursuant to which we will lease approximately 36,062 square feet of space located in Redmond, Washington that we will use primarily for general office and lab space.
+The lease provides for an initial term of 120 months that commenced on December 1, 2022.
 Pursuant to the lease, annual base rent will be approximately \$1.1 million for the first year and is subject to annual increases of 3.0%.
 In addition to base rent, we will pay additional rent comprised of our proportionate share of any operating expenses, real estate taxes, and management fees.
 We have the option to extend the term for one ten-year renewal period, provided that the rent would be subject to market adjustment at the beginning of the renewal term.
-The total minimum lease payments related to this forward-starting lease are \$13.0 million.
-The lease liability associated with this forward-starting lease is excluded from the tables below.
+The total minimum lease payments related to this lease are \$13.0 million.